ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 Similar to LayerZero `endpoint`, `ClientChainGateway` is mainly responsible for sending cross-chain messages and receiving cross-chain messages.
 The validity of cross-chain messages are guaranteed by LayerZero oracle and relayer if integrated with LayerZero protocol, otherwise `Gateway` itself should validate the cross-chain messages.

-Eventually, Exocore validator set should be the owner of `ClientChainGateway` so that it can update some state variables or even upgrade it in the future.
+Eventually, the Exocore validator set should be the owner of `ClientChainGateway` so that it can update some state variables or even upgrade it in the future.
 In the early stages, a more controlled way to upgrade is needed, for example, a multi-sig.

 We have made `ClientChainGateway` contract upgradable so that the state can be retained while adding or removing some features in the future.